superbrothers/kubernetes-docs/kubectl_version.md

 ### Synopsis

-Print the client and server version information for the current context
+Print the client and server version information for the current context.

 ```
 kubectl version [flags]